MicheleTosi/SOA-project/README.md

 cd SOA-project
 ```

-After this run `sudo ./start.sh` to install th reference monitor module and the single-fs file system.
+After this run `sudo ./start.sh` to install the reference monitor module and the single-fs file system.

 To shut down reference monitor and the single-fs run `sudo ./stop.sh`.

 To interact with the module we can use:

-- user.c `sudo ./user/user` (in user directory)
+- user.c `sudo ./user/user`
 - tests `sudo ./tests/test`

 Default password is: "password".